borisschapira/boris.schapira.dev/_posts/en/web/2019/2019-09-30-user-timing-api-next-frame.md

     while (performance.now() - n < 1000) {}
 ```

 Of course, in real life, you won't have a simple loop.
-You will have some other time-consuming task.
+You will have some other time-consuming tasks.
 You won't even know what, because it could be in a library on which your code depends, and you have no idea.

 As we're not going to analyze all the code that follows the stuff we're interested in to know when to put the timestamp, we need a workaround.